 Potential Reviewers are first sent an invitation to review which includes the abstract of the manuscript and the Guidelines to Reviewers.
 Only once an invitation to review is accepted, is access to the manuscript provided, via a link in the confirmation email.

 The peer-review process is double blind, that is, both the authors and the Reviewers remain anonymous.
 Please see Peer-review Process for more information on the peer-review process and Reviewers for more information on the database of Reviewers.

-Reviewers must complete their reports online, using the form provided on the ScholarOne Manuscripts site which is accessible via the link in the confirmation email received after accepting an invitation to review.
+Reviewers must complete their reports online, using the form provided which is accessible via the link in the confirmation email received after accepting an invitation to review.

 Questions relating to a specific manuscript should be directed to the Associate Editor handling that manuscript.